 On March 1, 2018, U. T. Health Science Center - Tyler (UTHSC - Tyler) entered into a joint venture with AHS East Texas Health System, LLC, to form East Texas Health System, LLC, a Texas Limited Liability Company.
-This newly created health system, known as UT Health East Texas, will expand medical education, research and community health in Northeast Texas.
-U. T. Health Science Center - Tyler's hospital and physician clinic operations are participants in the new ten-hospital system, designed to advance the achievement of UTHSC - Tyler's mission through financial and clinical alignment and integration and to improve the delivery of cost effective, quality health care services in the Northeast Texas region.
-UTHSC - Tyler's equity interest in UT Health East Texas at August 31, 2018 was \$3,043,300, or approximately 30%.
+The resulting health system, known as U. T. Health East Texas, is designed to expand medical education, research and community health in Northeast Texas.
+U. T. Health Science Center - Tyler's hospital and physician clinic operations are participants in the tenhospital system, designed to advance the achievement of UTHSC - Tyler's mission through financial and clinical alignment and integration and to improve the delivery of cost effective, quality health care services in the Northeast Texas region.
+UTHSC - Tyler's equity interest in U. T. Health East Texas at August 31, 2019 and 2018 was \$10,457,300 and \$3,043,300, respectively, or approximately 30%.